-Idaho’s history as a thriving “Old West” mining state, riddled with boom towns, ghost towns, and unincorporated cities leaves our present little slice of Heaven with a rich and complex history.
+Idaho’s history as a thriving “Old West” mining state, riddled with boom towns, ghost towns, and unincorporated cities leaves our present little slice of heaven with a rich and complex history.
 Shootouts, range wars, vigilantes, and western lore abound as greatly as our picturesque scenery.
 However, as cities rose and fell with claims and county seat determination was tossed around with the popular vote, navigating Idaho’s incorporation timeline becomes a challenge that will forever remain incomplete.

+Of course, Idaho is chock full of towns that are equally full of history – and we love hearing from local residents with the inside scoop!
 Do you live in one of these historic towns or know someone who does?
 What else can you add that makes these places special to Idaho history?